Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Introduction

-\textit{Relation to the literature.} The proposed CSI estimation method is inspired by our recent work on dual-function radar communication (DFRC) MIMO OTFS radar systems~\cite{wang2025ISACMIMO, wang2025BandwidthEfficient, wang2025VirtualArray}, where sensing with a colocated MIMO receiver was considered, and the concept of TF private bins was introduced to construct a virtual array.
-In~\cite{wang2025ISACMIMO, wang2025BandwidthEfficient, wang2025VirtualArray}, the estimation of the targets can be viewed as the estimation of the sensing channel, implemented by a colocated receiver based on knowledge of the transmitted symbols.
-In this proposed paper, CSI estimation can be viewed as the estimation of the sensing channel by a well-separated communication receiver, and is implemented based on knowledge of the transmitted pilots.
-In our preliminary work~\cite{wang2025tfpilot}, we explored channel estimation using pilots placed on TF private bins.
-However, we assumed that the transmitter’s channel estimates could be conveyed to the receiver along with the information-bearing symbols.
+\textit{Relation to the literature.} The proposed CSI estimation method is inspired by our recent work on dual-function radar communication (DFRC) MIMO OTFS radar systems~\cite{wang2025ISACMIMO, wang2025BandwidthEfficient, wang2025VirtualArray, wang2025VirtualArrays}, where sensing with a colocated MIMO receiver was considered, and the concept of TF private bins was introduced to construct a virtual array.
+In~\cite{wang2025ISACMIMO, wang2025BandwidthEfficient, wang2025VirtualArray, wang2025VirtualArrays}, the estimation of targets can be viewed as the estimation of the sensing channel, implemented by a colocated receiver based on knowledge of the transmitted symbols.
+In this proposed paper, CSI estimation is viewed as the sensing channel estimated by a well-separated communication receiver and is implemented based on knowledge of the transmitted pilots.
+A preliminary study is shown in \cite{wang2025LowOverhead}, where we assumed that the transmitter’s channel estimates could be conveyed to the receiver along with the information-bearing symbols.
 This implies that the receiver relies on potentially outdated CSI for equalization.
-In fast-varying channels, however, accurate receiver-side channel estimation becomes essential.
-Furthermore, unlike~\cite{wang2025tfpilot}, this work considers practical rectangular transmit pulse shaping and receiver matched filtering, while also accounting for fractional Doppler effects.
+In fast-varying channels, accurate receiver-side channel estimation becomes essential.
+Furthermore, unlike~\cite{wang2025LowOverhead}, this work considers practical rectangular transmit pulse shaping and receiver matched filtering, while also accounting for fractional Doppler effects.